 - Enable the Group answers option to receive the actual choice text instead of the Yes and No indicators.

-If you want to mark a new section or subsection in your form you can do this by using headings.
+You can mark a new section or subsection in your form by using headings.

-- Replace the text in the Label box with your desired heading and choose its style: bold, normal, or italic.
+- Replace the Text with your desired heading and choose its style: bold, normal, or italic.

 - Change the font size (h1, h2, h3, h4, label size, instructions size).